7 competitive benchmarking tactics to measure your social media performance

 3. Focus on your KPIs

-Although these five competitive benchmarking metrics are simplified and comprehensive, with all the fluff cut out, there’s still a chance that not all of them are useful to you at one particular time or for a given campaign.
+Although these seven competitive benchmarking metrics are simplified and comprehensive, with all the fluff cut out, there’s still a chance that not all of them are useful to you at one particular time or for a given campaign.

 4. Generate automated reports